 Forbes entered the programmatic by the end of 2011.
 After opening its impressions to open ad exchanges, Forbes removed all restrictions including price floors.
 In the beginning, Forbes used Google DoubleClick (now, Google Ad Manager) to serve ads and also experimented with dynamic allocation.

-After analyzing the desires of advertisers and marketers to create their own content, and publish it to various social media platforms or other company’s website, Forbes introduced a new product AdVoice.
+After analyzing the desires of advertisers and marketers to create their own content, and publish it to various social media platforms or other company’s websites, Forbes introduced a new product AdVoice.

 The AdVoice enabled marketers or writers to publish their blog post directly on the Forbes’ webpage.
 It opened up a new revenue stream for the publisher and most importantly, both buyer and seller don’t have to worry about banner blindness anymore.

 AdVoice is all about reconsidering the way marketers, consumers, and publishers interact with each other